Sujoychandradas/Calculator_with-Java-Swing/README.md

 ## Introduction<a name="introduction"></a>

-The Breadcrumbs Calculator is a Java Swing-based project that was created during an Object-Oriented Programming (OOP) course.
+This Calculator is a Java Swing-based project that was created during an Object-Oriented Programming (OOP) course.
 The application provides basic calculator functionality using a graphical user interface built with Java Swing.

 ## Samples<a name="samples"></a>
 <img src="https://drive.google.com/uc?export=view&id=1Sedr-5LTMAesLcEMhgUeuVyHb3Sd7e2l" alt="Calculator">